 This course will provide a robust introduction to the methodology of opinion surveys, from designing a questionnaire to analyzing and presenting results.
 We will explore how hypotheses are formulated and variables operationalized into observable data, and what the data say about the hypotheses.
 We will study basic quantitative techniques to manipulate datasets and draw insights and conclusions from them.
 We will also discuss political science works based on public opinion data.
-These articles will allow students to become aware of relevant issues for democratic societies as well as to be able to reconstruct the theories, identify main hypotheses and evaluate the evidence presented by different authors.
+These articles will allow students to become aware of relevant issues identify main hypotheses and evaluate the evidence presented by different authors